gegao-nc/fay067.github.com/index.md

 **Movie box-office prediction model and visualization based on big data**

-*Ge Gao*
+*Supervised by Prof. Shiguang Liu (Department of Computer Science and Technology, Tianjin University)*

-This paper began with the visualization of movie data and analyzed the effecting factor of box-office prediction.
+I began with the visualization of movie data and analyzed the effecting factor of box-office prediction.
 Then I set feature factors including directors, actors, and release schedule.
-Based on quantifying the feature factors with the data extracted from search engine and social media, the paper established a scientific movie box-office revenue’s prediction model using training set.
+Based on quantifying the feature factors with the data extracted from search engine and social media, the paper established a new scientific movie box-office revenue’s prediction model using training set.
 All in all, this paper realized the innovation of predicting method and improved the accuracy of movie box-office revenue’s prediction compared to previous work.

 -----------------------------------------------------------------------------------------------
 ## If you want to know more about me...